biancasama/SCRF-bounty-4/Show Notes.md

 [0:44:26](https://youtu.be/s3t4NxP-pFk?t=2666) The DeSci future that we want

+#

+#

-# Panel discussion
+# Panel discussion (extra)

-[1:29:39](https://youtu.be/s3t4NxP-pFk?t=5376) What is the obejctive function of science?
+[1:29:39](https://youtu.be/s3t4NxP-pFk?t=5376) What is the objective function of science?

+[1:37:10](https://youtu.be/s3t4NxP-pFk?t=5827) How do we consider other forms of research, non-western thoughts alternative to science?

+[1:42:12](https://youtu.be/s3t4NxP-pFk?t=6132) On the incompleteness of science as the system

+[1:45:33](https://youtu.be/s3t4NxP-pFk?t=6331) Models of artifical intelligence & algorithmic information theory applied to reduce complexity

+[1:47:94](https://youtu.be/s3t4NxP-pFk?t=6424) Intersaction of AI & blockchain

+[1:48:04](https://youtu.be/s3t4NxP-pFk?t=6484) Science as the process, the "software running on humans"

+[1:51:41](https://youtu.be/s3t4NxP-pFk?t=6701) Awareness of structures to fund science: which model for which field